Nazi analogies: Israel

-Whether comparisons between Israel and Nazi Germany are intrinsically antisemitic is disputed.
-The Anti-Defamation League considers the comparison to be inaccurate and antisemitic, and is part of the Working Definition of Antisemitism.
-However, there have been Holocaust survivors who have made the comparison themselves, mirroring their experiences to those of Palestinians.

-LGBT issues
+LGBTQ issues

 The AIDS–Holocaust metaphor can be controversial.
 While Susan Sontag said that "It's wrong to compare a situation in which there was real culpability to one in which there is none", it is also the case that homophobic views resulted in dismissal of the suggestion of research and treatment being supported, severely exacerbating the epidemic.

 In 2017, Patriarch Kirill, the highest authority in the Russian Orthodox Church, compared same-sex marriage to Nazism because in his opinion both were a threat to traditional family.
 In 2019, Pope Francis criticized politicians who lash out at homosexuals, Romani people, and Jews, saying that it reminded him of Adolf Hitler's speeches in the 1930s.

 Some advocates of trans-exclusionary radical feminism have compared transgender medical care to Nazi human experimentation or transsexuality to Nazism.

+Paul Kagame

+In a speech made on 9 December 2023, Félix Tshisekedi, the president of the Democratic Republic of the Congo, compared Rwandan President Paul Kagame to Hitler, saying that if he "[wants] to behave like Adolf Hitler by having expansionist aims, I promise he will end up like Adolf Hitler".
+A Rwandan government spokesperson condemned this statement, accusing Tshisekedi of making "a loud and clear threat".
+This remark was made in the context of an offensive in the DRC launched by the March 23 Movement, a rebel group widely considered to be directly supported by Rwanda, despite official Rwandan denials.

 "Second Holocaust"

-The term "second Holocaust" is used for perceived threats to the State of Israel, Jews, and Jewish life.
+The term "second Holocaust" is used in reference to perceived threats to the State of Israel, Jews, and Jewish life.
 In 2018, Israeli Prime Minister Benjamin Netanyahu said "Iran wants a second Holocaust" and to "destroy another six million plus Jews", after his Iranian counterpart described Israel as a "malignant cancerous tumor".
 In 2019, Israeli education minister Rafi Peretz compared Jewish intermarriage to a "second Holocaust".